Dobriana Rabadžieva

 Dobriana Rabadzhieva (Bulgarian Cyrillic: Добриана Рабаджиева, born 14 June 1991 in Godlevo, Blagoevgrad Province) is an international volleyball player from Bulgaria.

 Career

-She began her career with CSKA Sofia.
+After being part of the ranks of her local team Pirin Razlog, she moved to CSKA Sofia in 2005.
 Rabadzhieva won the silver medal in the 2012 FIVB Club World Championship, playing with the Azerbaijani club Rabita Baku.

 After the conclusion of the 2012 Women's European Volleyball League, during which Rabadzhieva was a prominent part of the Bulgaria women's national team that finished in second place, she won the best server award.

 On 18 June 2013 Rabadzhieva signed a contract with Galatasaray Daikin.
-On 4 June 2014 Rabadzhieva continues her career with The Swiss champions Volero Zurich.
+In 2014 Rabadzhieva continued her career with The Swiss club Volero Zurich.

 Rabadzhieva won the bronze medal at the 2015 FIVB Club World Championship, playing with the Swiss club Voléro Zürich.